Q. What causes traffic noise?

 Q. How does WSDOT determine where to place noise barriers?

 A. Computerized noise models are developed for all Type I projects to predict design year (usually twenty years in the future) traffic noise levels.
-All locations that are predicted to have impacts are then considered for noise mitigation.
+All locations that are predicted to have noise impacts are then considered for noise abatement.
 Analysts make every attempt to qualify these impacted locations for noise barriers based on the reasonable and feasible criteria.

 Q. What does reasonable and feasible mean?